proper-testing/proper-testing.github.io/README.md

 *   make the width 900px?
 *   fully justified text?
 *   group on rsync is wrong?
+*   fixes on CSS to allow for floating images

 <!-- kate: replace-tabs-save on; replace-tabs on; tab-width 8; -->